Document Type : Research Paper

 Introduction

+To evaluate the competitive capabilities of regional industry development, particularly in new industries across different regions, various routes and models have been employed.
 The classic model of regionalism, or endogenous models, and the value chain of globalism, or exogenous models, are among those that have provided a framework for measuring the competitive advantages of developing new industries in the region.
-Also, most of the competitiveness models have introduced the physical aspects of resources such as labor, market, water, mineral resources, infrastructure, and energy of the regions as a competitive advantage and have paid less attention to the social, economic, and geographical advantages.
+Also, most competitiveness models have introduced the physical aspects of resources, such as labor, market, water, mineral resources, infrastructure, and energy of the regions, as a competitive advantage, and have paid less attention to the social, economic, and geographical advantages.
 The purpose of this research is to present a new model and framework for regional industry development planners to evaluate the competitive advantage of regions.
-The theoretical framework of "regional development based on anchor" has been used to present the model.

 Methodology

 This research is descriptive and analytical in terms of method and exploratory in terms of purpose.
 The methods of collecting information are documentary and library.
 The data collection tool in this research was a questionnaire.
 In this research, first, the variables related to the anchor theory were counted and extracted.
-After extracting the variables, it has been defined and separated into three categories: 1- attracting and establishing the anchor tenant; 2- clustering and mobilization of multi-scale resources; and 3- intelligence and stabilization of the leadership position.
+After extracting the variables, they have been defined and separated into three categories as attracting and establishing the anchor tenant, clustering and mobilization of multi-scale resources, and intelligence and stabilization of the leadership position.
 After counting the variables, items related to the evaluation literature were formulated for each.
 After compiling the items, the data related to them was collected.
 The opinions of experts in regional planning and development were used to analyze and examine the variables.

-AHP hierarchical analysis and cross-structural analysis (37*37 matrix) and SPSS statistical models have been used in data analysis.
+AHP hierarchical analysis, cross-structural analysis (using a 37*37 matrix), and SPSS statistical models have been employed in the data analysis.
 From the AHP model to determine the importance of variables in pairs concerning the three criteria of attraction and establishment of anchor tenants, clustering and mobilization of multi-scale resources and intelligence, and stabilization of the leadership position, and from the cross-structural analysis model to measure the degree of effectiveness and sensitivity of the variables to each other, and the correlation model has been used to examine the relationships between the components.
 To discuss the results and present the model, three monitoring concepts of "effectiveness," "importance," and "sensitivity" were used to analyze the variables.

 Results and discussion

-In the attraction of anchor tenants, the variables of industry chains (1.84) and the enthusiasm of local stakeholders in the establishment of industries with a value of (1.05) have the highest sensitivity compared to other variables.
+In the attraction of anchor tenants, the variables of industry chains (1.84) and the enthusiasm of local stakeholders in the establishment of industries (1.05) have the highest sensitivity compared to other variables.
 The lowest sensitivity is related to tax discount (0.11) and the quality of industry managers in terms of industry management (0.14).

 In terms of the sensitivity of the variables to other variables in the clustering and mobilization of multi-scale resources, the highest sensitivity is related to the presence of multinational and international companies in the region (1.65) and the presence and level of loyalty of foreign investors to the region (1.81).